 Shadowing a doctor is a great way to learn more about the medical field and to gain medical experience.
 OSU-COM can help you locate a physician to shadow in your community.
 Contact Ashley Milton at email@example.com or 918-561-8292 to learn more.

-Early Admissions Programs are a way for students to get into medical school faster.
+Early Admission Programs are a way for students to get into medical school faster.
 They make going from an undergraduate univeristy to medical school easier; plus, they save you time.
 Early Admissions Programs allow students to complete the training it takes to earn their medical degree in seven years.

 Get more information